breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/preliminary.md

             // Insert form here later
           </body>
         </html>
     ```

 ??? tip "Tip: Setting Your HTML Template"

     There is a VSCode shortcut that will set your template.
+When you are in your file, print a ! and press the Enter key.

     &nbsp;&nbsp;&nbsp;&nbsp;++exclam+enter++